 Daniel Bentil, Associate Professor, does research at the interface of Applied Mathematics and Mathematical Biology.
 His work, which focuses on mathematical modeling in biology and medicine, is highly interdisciplinary.
 In physiology, for example, he is currently working on model mechanisms for muscle contraction, aerosol deposition in the lungs, and the dynamics of hemodialysis administered to end-stage renal disease patients.
 Some ecological studies have involved modeling invasive species spread and host-parasite interactions.
 Together with his collaborators and graduate students, Daniel Bentil has been developing and analyzing mathematical models, and interpreting and comparing modeling results to real experimental data.
 He is very well funded and his graduate students have always had no difficulty obtaining jobs right after graduation.

-Christopher Danforth, Assistant Professor, works on accurately representing uncertainty in probabilistic weather and climate forecasts.
+Christopher Danforth, Associate Professor, works on accurately representing uncertainty in probabilistic weather and climate forecasts.
 He has developed novel techniques to improve predictions of physical systems using mathematical models.
 The National Oceanic and Atmospheric Administration (NOAA) have invited to him to apply his techniques to a version of the computer model used by the National Weather Service (NWS) to issue predictions to the government and media.
 He is also developing a high-performance computing project to explore the sensitivity of the Earth's climate to small changes in the composition of the atmosphere.
 Together with Peter Dodds, also in the math department, Chris is analyzing the spread of contagions (ideas, videos, emotions, etc.) over the internet, as well as the transportation network associated with university commuters.
 He is also doing theoretical research on applications of chaos theory to synchronization of fundamental nonlinear systems like the double-pendulum.

-Peter Dodds, Assistant Professor, works on problems in geomorphology, biology, ecology, and sociology, with an overriding interest in complex systems and networks.
+Peter Dodds, Professor, works on problems in geomorphology, biology, ecology, and sociology, with an overriding interest in complex systems and networks.

 Kenneth Golden, Professor, joined the UVM faculty in 1986 and is Professor of Mathematics, Physics, and Electrical Engineering and a University Scholar.
 He was elected a Fellow of the American Physical Society in 1991 for "pioneering work in the theory of dynamical processes in strongly coupled plasmas."
 In 1996 he was elected a Fellow of the Australian Institute of Physics.
 He was a Visiting Fellow at the Australian National University's Institute of Advanced Studies in 1992 and returns to the A.N.U. in the same capacity in Spring 2000.
 He has authored and co-authored 13 invited book chapters and 77 refereed papers in many of the premier physics journals.In the early 1970s, Ken was one of a handful of scientists worldwide to propose pioneering theories about the fundamental properties of a fifth state of matter: plasma (a collection of electrically charged particles) in a strongly correlated Coulomb liquid phase.
 He is one of the principal architects of the powerful Nonlinear Fluctuation-Dissipation Theorem (NLFDT), a generalization of the second law of thermodynamics.
 The NLFDT has been heralded as a major contribution to statistical mechanics of Coulomb systems.
 His research, which spans the fields of plasma physics, solid state physics, and astrophysics has been funded since the early 1980s by the National Science Foundation and is currently funded by the Department of Energy.